-Silva’s run of 10 successful title defenses -- which almost certainly would have been 11 had Travis Lutter made weight at UFC 67 -- came to a crashing halt at the end of a sweet left hook from Chris Weidman, and then everything fell to pieces.
-Since Weidman upset Silva at UFC 162, the middleweight title picture has been pure chaos, defined by stunning upsets, a couple of very iffy title shots, challengers missing weight and above all, a shocking litany of injuries and illnesses.
-Of the five men to wear the belt since “The Spider,” Georges St. Pierre and Michael Bisping are out of the sport for reasons related at least partly to their health, Luke Rockhold has moved up to light heavyweight and Whittaker and Weidman have each had at least one major surgery.
+Silva’s run of 10 title defenses—which would have been 11 had Travis Lutter made weight at UFC 67—came to a crashing halt at the end of a sweet left hook from Weidman at UFC 162.
+For the next five years, the title picture was a mess, defined by stunning upsets, a couple of very iffy title shots, challengers missing weight and above all, a shocking litany of injuries and illnesses.
+Of the next five men to wear the belt after “The Spider,” Georges St. Pierre and Michael Bisping are out of the sport for reasons related at least partly to their health, Weidman and Luke Rockhold moved up to light heavyweight and Robert Whittaker withdrew from more title bouts than he fought.

-Here is the history of the UFC middleweight title and the times it was won, lost or defended.
-Interim title fights are omitted with the exception of Whittaker vs. Romero at UFC 213, since the winner of that fight was promoted to undisputed champion without a unification bout.
-It tells the story of a talented but mercurial division, a competitive maelstrom that only one man has truly managed to tame so far.
+Here is the nearly two-decade history of the UFC middleweight title and the times it was won, lost or defended.
+Interim title fights are omitted with the exception of Whittaker vs. Yoel Romero at UFC 213, since the winner of that fight was promoted to undisputed champion without a unification bout.
+It tells the story of a talented but chaotic division, a competitive maelstrom that only one man has truly managed to tame so far.